jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - Everything is an expression that returns a value
   - Even if that something is nothing
-- Functions always accept an input and return an input
+- Functions always accept an input and ouputs something
   - Even if that input/output is nothing
 - Whitespace matters (think Python)
 - File Order Matters